copeuse/IIDASAY/README.md

 force refresh : nohup ~/refresh.sh > ~/refresh.log 2>&1 & disown

-you need venv for the bluesky bot, install it and create a virtual environment like
+on debian, you need venv for the bluesky bot, install it and create a virtual environment like

 	cd ~/bluesky-bot
 	python3 -m venv .venv